kiplangat01/Rate-Projects/README.md

 ### Requirements

-- Either a computer,phone,tablet or an Ipad
+- Either a computer,phone,tablet or an Ipad with stable internet conection

 - An access to the exelent Internet